cx-cloud-101/speedtest-workshop/gcp/love-the-smell-of-http.md

 ![](images/pub-sub-hello.png)

 If everything went well, you can publish the updated API to GCP with `gcloud builds submit .` in the folder`/gcp-speedtest-api/api`, and test that it works there as well.
-Check in your changes and/or push them to github if you feel like doing that.
+Check in your changes and/or push them to GitHub if you feel like doing that.

 You have an API on GCP.
 What now?
 ---------------------------------